86113 Communication and Construction: Technologies6cp; 1hpw (lecture, Wednesday), 3hpw (tutorial, Wednesday)

 There are course requisites for this subject.
 See access conditions.

-Active participation in Orientation week activities is highly recommended, as it is when students are inducted in software management.
+Active participation in Orientation week activities is highly recommended.

 Core subject: Context

 This subject builds on three semesters of learning in the Interior Architecture degree and is one of the key skill-based, communication and construction documentation subjects in the Interior Architecture curriculum to introduce key practice skills towards building industry-readiness before the students move on to their final year of study.